rtkleong10/mdp-algorithms/communication_protocol.md

     - Sender sends message to receiver
 - Sender -> Forwarder -> Receiver
     - Sender sends message to forwarder
-    - Forwared sends the same message to receiver
+    - Forwarder sends the same message to receiver